chtan/sussfin205/docs/Horizontal and Vertical Analyses.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-(common_size_analysis)=
-## Common-Size Analysis
+## Base-Year Analysis

-In common size analysis, a field is selected to be a reference value, and other fields are expressed as a percentage relative to it.

-For example, on the income statement, one may choose the Sales or top line, to be the reference figure.
-It will have the value of 100%.
-Other field values will be then expressed as a percentage of sales.

-On the balance sheet, one may take the Total Assets or Total Liabilities and Equity as reference value (does not matter which from the Accounting Equation for the balance sheet), and all other field values are expressed as a percentage of the reference value.
-This makes good sense as each field on the balance sheet is either an asset, or a liability or an equity.
+Let's assume that a data table is arranged into columns chronologically, each column being indexed by a year.
+In base-year analysis, the leftmost column is taken as the reference.
+Hence, the values in that column are taken to be 100%, while values in other columns are taken as a percentage relative to the corresponding values in the first column.

-The common-size analysis for the balance sheet of The Coca-Cola Company FY2019-2023 is shown as follows:
+The base-year analysis for the income statement of The Coca-Cola Company FY2019-2023 is shown as follows:

 ```{code-cell} ipython3
 ---